jina-ai/discoart/README.md

 ### Unblocking `/create` request

-Thanks to Jina 3.7 update, it is possible to have an unblocked `/create` endpoint.
-That is, the client request to `/create` will be **immediately** returned, without waiting for the results to be finished.
+It is possible to have an unblocked `/create` endpoint: the client request to `/create` will be **immediately** returned, without waiting for the results to be finished.
 You now have to fully rely on `/result` to poll the result.

 To enable this feature: